Divide-By-0/blog/content/posts/movies.md

 ### Earlier

+- **Crazy, Stupid Love**: 8/10.
+Fun watch for a high schooler -- the only mainstream depiction of 'pickup' in media that I know of.

 - **Green Hornet**: 10/10.
 Pretty sure this was like 13 year old me's favorite movie.

 ## Want To Watch